 5. Multilateral context: Bhutan positively interacted with the Universal Periodic Review (UPR) of the Human Rights Council in May 2019 where it received 220 recommendations, of which it accepted 157 and noted 63.
-These recommendations mainly covered the rights of LGBTI persons, gender-based violence and gender equality, rights of persons belonging to minorities.
-However, the members of the Roma community continue to be particularly vulnerable, children's rights and trafficking in persons.
+These recommendations mainly covered the rights of LGBTI persons, gender-based violence and gender equality, rights of persons belonging to minorities, children's rights and trafficking in persons.
 Bhutan took note of the UPR recommendation on ratifying more human rights conventions.

-Bhutan informed that it will be soon ratifying the UN Convention on Rights of Persons with Disabilities and that it will consider ratifying the remaining human rights conventions including the setting up of a National Human Rights Commission, as suggested by the EU.
+Bhutan informed that it will be soon ratifying the UN Convention on Rights of Persons with Disabilities and that it will consider ratifying the remaining human rights conventions including the setting up of a National Human Rights Commission, as suggested by the European Union.